 The area is freely accessible, so you can just come and enjoy the surroundings.
 Or take a peek at the museums and attractions located here.
 I think not only children will be excited about the biscuit and chocolate museum, the cheese factory, the clog factory and more.

-• Opening hours: area is free to enter, museums open 10:00-17:00
+- Opening hours: Area is free to enter, museums open 10:00-17:00

-• Address: Kalverringdijk Schansend, Kraaienest, Zaandam,
+- Address: Kalverringdijk Schansend, Kraaienest, Zaandam,

-Amsterdam with children: TRANSPORTATION
+Amsterdam with children: TRANSPORT

 Schiphol Airport is family-friendly.
 Children will be entertained by several elements of the NEMO Science Museum, a fun playground and the Airport Park, where you can watch the planes with your children.

 The easiest way to get to Amsterdam from the airport is by train.
 The station is directly below the airport.
-Tickets can be bought from the yellow and blue machines for €5.90 or online at for 4,90 €.
+Tickets can be bought at the yellow and blue machines for 5,90 € or online.
 Prices are valid for everyone over 12 years of age.

-For children aged 4-11, the train fare is €2.50 (the price is valid for the whole day if you are going somewhere else with your children on the train that day).
+For children aged 4-11, the train fare is 2,50 € (the price is valid for the whole day if you are going somewhere else with your children on the train that day).
 Children up to 3 years old travel free of charge if sitting on your lap.

 Amsterdam with children: PUBLIC TRANSPORT

 Children up to 3 years of age are free on public transport in Amsterdam.
-For children 4-11 years old, there are discounted day passes for €4, with which they travel unlimited for 24 hours on buses, trams and metro (not valid for trains from the airport).
+Children 4-11 years old get discounted day passes for 4 €, with which they travel unlimited for 24 hours on buses, trams and metro (not valid for trains from the airport).
 You just scan the card in and out.

-From the age of 12, children are charged the same admission as adults.
-They can be purchased discounted multi-day tickets .
-Valid in hours, not days, i.e. If you have a 24-hour ticket and you take your first ride at 10am, your ticket will be valid until 10am the next day.
+discounted multi-day tickets.
+Valid in hours, not days, i.e. if you have a 24-hour ticket and you take your first ride at 10:00, your ticket will be valid until 10:00 the next day.

-If you only plan to use public transport infrequently, you can buy a single ticket for 1 hour for €3.40 (there is no reduced rate for children).
+If you only plan to use public transport infrequently, you can buy a single ticket for 1 hour for 3,40 € (there is no reduced rate for children).

 Tickets can be purchased at the airport (at AKO newsagents or the I am Amsterdam visitor centre) or at any of the stations in Amsterdam (GVB outlets).